 A brick building with a colorbond roof in good condition located at 19 Walkerville Road.
-The site is owned by Council, leased to Gippsland Southern Health Service and used by a variety of community groups.
+The site is owned by Council, leased to Tarwin Lower District Community Centre Committee of Management with health services provided by Gippsland Southern Health Service and used by a variety of community groups.
 The building is managed by the Tarwin Lower & District Community Health Centre Inc., a local volunteer committee responsible for the day to day operation and maintenance.